crytic/building-secure-contracts/development-guidelines/guidelines.md

 - [Breaking Aave Upgradeability](https://blog.trailofbits.com/2020/12/16/breaking-aave-upgradeability/): A write-up describing a subtle problem that we discovered in Aave `AToken` contracts that resulted from the interplay between delegatecall proxies, contact existence checks, and unsafe initialization.
 - [Contract Upgrade Risks and Recommendations](https://youtu.be/mebA5Qz9zeQ?t=353): A talk by Trail of Bits describing best-practices for developing upgradable delegatecall proxies.
 The section starting at 5:49 describes some general risks that also apply to non-upgradable proxies.

-### Upgradeability

-We discussed the different upgradeability solutions in [our blog post](https://blog.trailofbits.com/2018/09/05/contract-upgrade-anti-patterns/).
-In particular, if you are using delegatecall to achieve upgradability, carefully review all items of the above delegatecall proxy guidance.
-Make a deliberate choice to support upgradeability or not prior to writing any code.
-The decision will influence how you structure our code.
-In general, we recommend:

-- **Favoring [contract migration](https://blog.trailofbits.com/2018/10/29/how-contract-migration-works/) over upgradeability.** Migration system have many of the same advantages than upgradeable, without their drawbacks.
-- **Using the data separation pattern over the delegatecall proxy one.** If your project has a clear abstraction separation, upgradeability using data separation will necessitate only a few adjustments.
-The delegatecall proxy requires EVM expertise and is highly error-prone.
-- **Document the migration/upgrade procedure before the deployment.** If you have to react under stress without any guidelines, you will make mistakes.
-Write the procedure to follow ahead of time.
-It should include:
-  - The calls that initiate the new contracts
-  - Where are stored the keys and how to access them
-  - How to check the deployment!
-Develop and test a post-deployment script.

 ##  Implementation guidelines